SweBarre/sps/README.md

   --field [name|identifier|edition]
                                   Search PATTERN in this field,
                                   default=identifier
+  --update-cache                  Update the local product cache --no-cache                      Don not use local product cache, fetch from
+                                  internet
+  --no-borders                    don't output borders --no-header                     don't output header --short                         no borders or header, only field id and
+                                  identifier
   --help                          Show this message and exit.

 ```
+The product list can be saved localy in **~/.cache/sps/products** by issue a `sps product --update-cache` and you can use the **--no-cache** to overide the localy stored products file.

-the default fielt to search in is *identifier*, but that can be overridden by the *--field* option.
+the default field to search in is *identifier*, but that can be overridden by the *--field* option.
 If no search PATTERN is given, all products will be returned
 Let's limit our package search to SLES 15 and x86_64 architecture
 ```